cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

             return;
         }
     ```
-1. In the following code ContinuationToken is not null, Resume query using continuation token and getting the result.
+1. In the following code ContinuationToken is not null, Resume query using continuation token and getting the result using a while loop.

      ```csharp
     using (FeedIterator<Food> resultSetIterator = container.GetItemQueryIterator<Food>(